ayndecastro/liri-node-app/README.md

 # DO WHAT IT SAYS
-  -we retrieve the information by typing +do-what-it-says" on the terminal.
+  -we retrieve the information by typing "node liri" followed by "do-what-it-says" on the terminal.

       -result will automatically default to spotify searching for "I want it that way"